Land Lease in Alberta

 land lease infographic

-• The land is leased and the resident typically pays a monthly rent to the land owner for the entire duration of the lease.
+• Monthly rent: The resident pays monthly rent to the landowner for the full lease term.

-• If the property is a part of a planned community, you may have to pay an HOA (Homeowners’ Association) fee on top of the rent.
+• Community fees: If the property is part of a planned community, you may also pay community association fees on top of rent.

-Land lease properties are uncommon in Alberta; however, one significant leasehold project is the University District in Calgary, which is a leasehold community being developed on land belonging to the University of Calgary.
-Following are the requirements of a lease in Alberta:
+Land lease properties are uncommon in Alberta, though one notable example is the University District in Calgary, a leasehold community on land owned by the University of Calgary.
+Requirements for a lease in Alberta include:

-• The lease shall legally describe the land in a way that the information is sufficient to identify the land.
+• Legal description: The lease must legally describe the land with sufficient detail to identify it.

-• If a land is mortgaged or encumbered, the lease is not valid and binding against the mortgagee or encumbrancee unless they have consented to the same before the registration of the lease or they adopt it eventually.
+• Mortgage consent: If the land is mortgaged or encumbered, the lease is not binding on the mortgagee unless they have consented to or adopted it.

 Common Types of Land Lease Houses in Canada

-The common types of land lease house in Canada are:
+The common types of land lease houses in Canada are:

-1. Properties built on Institutional Lands: These are properties built on lands belonging to public institutions such as universities, or municipalities.
+1. Built on Institutional Lands: Properties built on lands belonging to public institutions such as universities or municipalities.

-2. Planned Communities: Communities developed by real estate developers where the homeowners can buy the houses but the land still remains the developer’s property.
-Such ownership structures can be seen across retirement communities, and more recently in some urban areas.
+2. Planned Communities: Communities developed by real estate developers where the homeowners can buy the houses, but the land still remains the developer's property.
+This is seen across some retirement communities, and more recently in some urban areas.

-3. Properties built on lands belonging to First Nations: The First Nations of Canada have reserved lands across the country and some of them have been leasing the land out for private use.
-This kind of leasehold structure is particularly popular in case of cottages as it makes owning a cottage much cheaper than a freehold.
+3. Built on First Nations lands: The First Nations of Canada have reserved lands across the country, and some of them have been leasing the land out for private use.
+This structure is particularly popular in the case of cottages, as it makes owning a cottage much cheaper than a freehold.

 Advantages and Disadvantages of Land Lease Houses